KrisFlyer Singapore Airlines

 Which aircraft?

-To be able to pay extra to sit in a Premium Economy seat on shorter regional ‘non-PY’ flights to and from Singapore, even though you’re booked in Economy Class, you’ll need to pick a service operated by one of the following aircraft:
+In order to pay extra to sit in a Premium Economy seat on shorter regional ‘non-PY’ flights to and from Singapore, even though you’re actually booked in Economy Class, you’ll need to pick a service operated by one of the following aircraft:

 • Airbus A350 Long Haul (3-class)